 Worship at Faith is "warmly traditional."
 Most services follow the orders of worship in Lutheran Service Book.
 Most service content, other than the music for hymns and songs, is usally printed out for you in a worship folder.
-We are a congregation that values our Lutheran liturgical heritage, yet we also recognize that our Lord continues to inspire people through His Word and Spirit to compose biblical & God-pleasing songs of faith; thus, some of our services are "blended" in content.
-(We do not have exclusively "contemporary" music services.)
-However, Faith is blessed with a variety of talented pianists, organists, vocalists, and other instrumentalists who accompany our worship or provide special music.
+We are a congregation that values our Lutheran liturgical heritage, yet we also recognize that our Lord continues to inspire people through His Word and Spirit to compose biblical & God-pleasing songs of faith.
+Some of Faith's services are "blended" in content - this is especially the case on the third weekend of most months.
+Faith is also blessed with a variety of talented pianists, organists, vocalists, and other instrumentalists who accompany our worship or provide special music.

 Children are welcome in all worship services!
 We love their background noises and believe it's important for children to learn to worship by participating with their families.
 We provide children's coloring bulletins and activity bags to keep little hands occupied.
 Our pastors share children's messages on most Sundays to share God's Word with our younger worshipppers.
 An unstaffed nursery is available just outside the worship space in which parents can hear the audio of the service.

 As Lutheran Christians, we celebrate the Lord's Supper (Holy Communion) regularly.
 The Lord's Supper is celebrated in all weekend services on the Second, Fourth, and Fifth weekends of the month.
 (You can also see the communion schedule on our Calendar.)
 As a congregation of the Lutheran Church - Missouri Synod (LCMS), we practice Close Communion, meaning that confirmed members of other LCMS congregations are welcome at the Lord's Table.
 Faith provides the options of gluten-free bread and alcohol-free wine for those who need it.
 Please speak with the pastor to make arrangements to receive either the gluten-free bread or alcohol-free wine.
 A final word for visitors: it is very helpful if you introduce yourself to the pastor or an elder prior to a service before receiving the Lord's Supper.
 Please read additional information about our communion practice below.
 Thank you!